kenlasko/k8s/cilium/README.md

 * In ArgoCD, via the [Cilium application definition](https://github.com/kenlasko/K3S/blob/main/argocd-apps/cilium.yaml)

 # Service Routing via BGP
 Externally accessible services use BGP to advertise the IPs.
-Previously, the cluster used L2Announcements via ARP, which does not do load balancing and is slow to respond to inaccessible nodes.
+Previously, the cluster used L2Announcements via ARP, which does not load balance and is slow to respond to inaccessible nodes.
+BGP will balance traffic across all advertised nodes and should be much more resilient to node accessibility issues.

 Cilium is used to advertise all LoadBalancer services to the UDM Pro router using the worker nodes as next hops.
 The services are assigned IPs in the `192.168.10.0/24` subnet.
 The UDM Pro is assigned ASN 64512 and the cluster uses ASN 65000.

 ## BGP Configuration
 1. Apply the [udm-kubecluster-bgp.conf](/cilium/udm-kubecluster-bgp.conf)[^1] to the UDM Pro.
 This is done in https://unifi.ucdialplans.com/network/default/settings/routing/bgp.